LinkesAuge/DuneApp/docs/architecture.md

 ## 1. Overview

 The Dune Awakening Deep Desert Tracker is a web application built with React (TypeScript) on the frontend and Supabase for backend services (Authentication, Database, Storage).
-The application allows users to track exploration data on a grid-based map of Dune Awakening's deep desert region.
+The application allows users to track exploration data across multiple game regions: a grid-based map system for the Deep Desert region and an interactive coordinate-based map system for the Hagga Basin region.

 ## 2. Components and Layers